Sheffield - The Steel City in a Golden FrameCity of Hills and Rivers at work and leisure

 “Domain names don’t matter, everyone uses search and clicks links to find web sites” This line is usually spouted by people wanting to sell you a rubbish domain name.
 It’s a tempting line when you have the choice of paying £thousands for the perfect name or £20 for a garbage one.
 Even if your need is for a name for your hobbyist web site or maybe a local club, something meaningful and relevant is best.
 In that case there’s no need to compromise by using an unusual TLD, instead look for a two or even three word .co.uk name.
 For example a local group of railway historians might sensibly choose SheffieldRailwayHistorySociety.co.uk (that is exactly the same as sheffieldrailwayhistorysociety.co.uk it is perfectly acceptable to mix capital and lower-case letters, it avoids confusion and avoids the alternative of using hyphens).
 That way you can meet 4 of my 7 criteria (and #3, not a single familar word but at least a combination of familiar words).
 True, it’s an unweildy length of name, but your members will have a bookmark and it’s so long and unique that it may rank high in search results so for many visitors it will be a “single click to access”.

-Good multi word names can be valuable, I’ve recently been involved in helping a client negotiate the sale of a 2 word domain name, the initial offer was $7,500, after some negotiation the final agreement was for a price of $30,000.
+Good multi word names are valuable, I’ve recently been involved in helping a client negotiate the sale of a 2 word domain name, the initial offer was $7,500, after some negotiation the final agreement was for a price of $30,000.

 The Sheffield.co.uk domain is clearly a premium name and commands a valuation which recognises that.